maxdiluca/virtualrealitylab/content/authors/P_Vaishali_Veera_Saravana_Perumal/index.md

   - Project Students
 ---

-Vaishali Veera Saravana Perumal is listed as an MSc student in the VR Lab, supervised by Eyal Ofek.
-Her project area is XR and large language models, with the project title **Smart glasses support for elderly in their home**.
+Vaishali Veera Saravana Perumal is an MSc student in the VR Lab, supervised by Eyal Ofek.
+Her project area is XR and large language models, and her project title is **Smart glasses support for elderly in their home**.